MrMicrowaveOven/StudentProgressGraph/README.md

-# EasyExcelObject
+# AppSkeleton

-This is intended to make it easier to convert data from an Excel spreadsheet into a JSON.
+This is a skeleton that I like to use to pump out quick and simple applications.
+This way most of the formatting is already done.